List of Torchwood characters: Charlotte Wills

 Charlotte Wills, portrayed by Marina Benedict, is a colleague of Esther Drummond.
 In "The New World" Wills acts uninterested in Torchwood and tells Esther that all enquiries have to go through Brian Friedkin.
 After Esther's investigations render her a wanted woman she manages to escape the CIA compound by taking Charlotte's identity card and assuming her identity.
 In "End of the Road" Wills returns and talks to Rex and Esther over video link, discussing developments with the Miracle.
 It is later revealed that she is working as a double agent, also having contact with a mysterious blue eyed man who represents The Families.
 In "The Gathering", Charlotte continues to act as a mole for the Families when Rex uncovers a lead; she tries to put him off researching a pulp short story apparently based on the Little Italy incident, and tells him that a DNA test that could find descendants of the author was unsuccessful.
 Later, she tracks Rex to Buenos Aires – a location connected to the Blessing behind Miracle Day – when he is on a secret mission for Torchwood, and contacts the Families.
 She detonates a bomb in CIA headquarters just as they discover that she is a mole; the explosion kills Shapiro and Noah.
 Despite her efforts to sabotage the mission, Torchwood end the Miracle.
-While attending Esther's funeral, Rex receives informations that reveals Charlotte is the mole.
+While attending Esther's funeral, Rex receives information that reveals Charlotte is the mole.
 Charlotte turns and shoots Rex, and is in turn gunned down by Jack Harkness.

 In Miracle Day episode "The Gathering", Charlotte refers to a recent break-up with an ex-girlfriend.
-Writing for the lesbian blogging site AfterEllen, Heather Hogan describes this additional piece of characterisation as effective in reminding the audience that the Three Families are ordinary people, living alongside us.
+Writing for the lesbian blogging site AfterEllen, Heather Hogan describes this additional piece of characterization as effective in reminding the audience that the Three Families are ordinary people, living alongside us.